-The treatment and management of periodontal disease involves lifestyle changes, medications, other treatments, alternative and complementary therapies, and possibly surgery.
+The treatment and management of periodontal disease involves regular dental care, lifestyle changes, medications, deep cleaning, and possibly surgery.

 The goals of treatment of periodontal disease include: